revolt3r/TextToSpeech/index.md

 <p><strong>Description</strong><br>
 Enqueues an utterance to be spoken with using specific parameters</p>
 <p><strong>Parameters</strong><br>
-  <b>SpeechUtterance speechUtterance</b> - A chunk of text to be spoken, along with parameters that affect its speech.</p>
+  <i>SpeechUtterance speechUtterance</i> - A chunk of text to be spoken, along with parameters that affect its speech.</p>
 <p><strong>Example</strong>
   <pre>
   var utterance = new SpeechUtterance("Hello world!");